tshepang/blog/content/2006 movie review.md

 ==============

-*Man on Fire*, with excellent, grainy touches and handheld camerawork, is followed by *Constantine*\'s gorgeous shots, *Delicatessen*\'s ultra-polished images and, to a lesser extent, *Tsotsi*\'s shots of SA\'s less pleasant living conditions.
+*Man on Fire*, with excellent, grainy touches and handheld camerawork, is followed by *Constantine*'s gorgeous shots, *Delicatessen*'s ultra-polished images and, to a lesser extent, *Tsotsi*'s shots of SA's less pleasant living conditions.

 music
 =====

-*Tsotsi*\'s energetic Kwaito beats are well-executed, enhancing the movie.
+*Tsotsi*'s energetic Kwaito beats are well-executed, enhancing the movie.

 war movie